by Florent Manelli

 REVIEWS (of French edition)

 “From Marsha P. Johnson to Adrian de la Vega, via Hamed Sinno, Laverne Cox, Jean Chong, Anohni or Hanne Gaby Odiele (and yes, I chose to end with the Belgian personality of the book!), the author puts women, men and others at the heart of the LGBT+ cause, showing in passing that there is not only one way to be militant and that the path to a more inclusive world can take many directions.

 Biographical directories are non-fiction books that I particularly like.
 I’m more of a fictional reader, so being able to inform myself through a book that gathers information to peck at will is what suits me best.
 Each portrait is an opportunity to discover a part of LGBTQI+ history and the issues facing the people concerned.

 The graphic beauty of the book makes you want to come back to it regularly, and I particularly appreciate the diversity of the people represented, both in terms of gender identities and sexual orientations as well as ethnic origins.

-An essential to discover in a short time a whole part of queer culture and, in the words of the author himself, “to celebrate the courage, the beauty of being and the rage to live by being oneself”. – Literary Librarian blog
+An essential read to discover a whole array of queer culture in a short time and, in the words of the author himself, “to celebrate the courage, the beauty of being and the rage to live by being oneself”. – Literary Librarian blog